elisa-laviolette/archeosync/README.md

 - **QField Integration**: Seamless integration with QField for mobile data collection
 - **Layer Management**: Automatic layer creation and configuration for field work
 - **Background Image Selection**: Intelligent selection of overlapping raster layers for each recording area
+- **Raster Processing**: Automatic clipping of background images to recording areas with configurable offsets
 - **Smart Field Validation**: Automatic detection and validation of object numbering and level fields
 - **Empty Layer Creation**: Automatic creation of empty "Objects" and "Features" layers for offline editing
 - **CSV Import Service**: Comprehensive CSV import with column mapping and validation